 Module 6: Exotic Avian Diseases

-The first part of this module addresses two very important diseases of birds – avian influenza and exotic Newcastle disease – and their potential economic impact on the U.S. economy.
+The first part of this module addresses two very important diseases of birds – avian influenza and Newcastle disease – and their potential economic impact on the U.S. economy.
 Clinical signs associated with these diseases and specific biosecurity measures to implement are included.
 In the second part of this module, veterinarians progress through an interactive scenario where one of these diseases is potentially introduced into the U.S. through the pet bird industry.
 Veterinarians will learn the process of reporting a possible exotic avian disease and the chain of events that occur in a foreign animal disease investigation.

-Modules 7: Foreign Animal Disease Detection in Category I Animals
+Module 7: Foreign Animal Disease Detection in Category I Animals

-Modules 8: International Movement of Horses
+Module 8: International Movement of Horses

 This module illustrates the scope of international horse travel and the economic factors associated with its growth, including examples of disease outbreaks that have occurred throughout the world.
 Proper completion of health certificates for temporary or permanent movement is included.
 An interactive scenario that demonstrates the process for permanently exporting a horse internationally is presented.
 Emphasis is placed on the role of the accredited veterinarian, isolation procedures, the required laboratory tests, and accurately completing an international health certificate.